Our Choices for the Best Inside Sales Headset

 The entry-level headset also gives you noise-cancellation and HD-voice features to improve communications between employees and customers.

-The Jabra Pro 900 has an 8-hour battery life, so 24-hour call centers will need at least two or three headsets per work station.
+The Jabra Pro 900 has eight-hours of battery life.
+That means 24-hour call centers may need two or three headsets per work station.
 As long as you plan a charging schedule, though, the battery life shouldn’t cause any problems.

 The Logitech H650e gives you a lot of features without forcing you to spend a lot of money.
 At less than $100, even new companies can afford to invest in these professional headsets.